darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

 ### Edit Pre-configured device

    - For Network Connection, click on Edit
-   - Under Connect to network, Click on Use Ethernet. _Do not use Wi-Fi._
+   - Under Connect to network, Click on Use Ethernet. _In this lab, we are using Ether so do not use Wi-Fi._

    ![](assets/networkedit.png)